By Jonathan Edwards

 Upwelling.
 When a hurricane stalls, its movement is has fallen below 5mph, or its movement is erratic over a small area, the wave action caused by the strong surface winds churns the ocean surface and produces upwelling.
 This has the effect of cooling the temperature of the sea surface over an area 200 to 300 miles across.
 The result is weakening.
 It is possible for a hurricane to stall in one area long enough that it dissipates.
 In 2004, Hurricane Frances stalled off the southeast Florida coast long enough that the core of the hurricane collapsed.
 Frances eventually made landfall as a Category 1 hurricane, instead of the earlier expected Category 3.

 Entraining dry air.
 Sometimes, during the peak season, when tropical cyclones approach contintental land masses, they may entrain dry air as part of their interaction with frontal troughs that carry cool, dry air behind them.
-It is one of the ironies of the Atlantic Hurricane Season that, just when things get going, it’s already September and the strength and frequency of cold fronts is increasing.
-These fronts interfere by deflecting the hurricane or injecting dry air into the circulation, or both.
-The dry air kills the convective masses that drive the hurricane’s engine.
-If the dry air entrains deeply enough, it can cause significant weakening.
+The dry air kills off the convection that drive the hurricane’s engine.
+If the dry air entrains deeply enough, the result can be dissipation.

 Moving over cool water.
 Similar to upwelling, when a tropical cyclone moves over cool water (below 77° Fahrenheit/25° Celsius), it begins to weaken.
 Eventually this causes dissipation, particularly in the East Pacific.
 In the Atlantic, if the storm is caught in the mid-latitude westerlies and begins to recurve to the northeast, it generally becomes an extratropical storm by the time it has reached about 45° W. This is the so-called “graveyard” of Atlantic hurricanes.
 The storm becomes extratropical when it has transitioned to a cold-core, baroclinically driven system, and eventually becomes a gale in the north Atlantic, or is absorbed by a large gale.
 There have been times when a hurricane passes north of the Azores and hits the British Isles as a Force 8 or stronger gale, having maintained a recognizable inner core.

 Exposure to upper-level westerlies.
-It happens that the ridge of high pressure that keeps the hurricane heading toward the west frequently breaks down.
+Frequently, the ridge of high pressure that keeps the hurricane heading toward the west erodes.
 In the Atlantic Ocean, this may result in strong upper-level westerlies diving down and impinging on the northern edge of the hurricane’s upper-level support structure.
 Poleward outflow is restricted.
-A hurricane can still thrive when outflow is restricted in one quadrant.
-If the forces responsible for the constricted outflow bear down too strongly, the hurricane undergoes acute shearing.
-As outlined above, this can be devastating.
+A hurricane can still maintain itself when outflow is restricted in one quadrant.
+If outflow becomes too restricted, resulting shear can disrupted the inner core.

 After landfall.
 Tropical cyclones cannot survive over land, once their access to warm SST is removed.
-A powerful hurricane, such as Hugo, which hit Charleston, S.C. in 1989, can project life-threatening hurricane force winds over two hundred miles inland.
+A powerful hurricane, such as Hugo, which hit Charleston, S.C., in 1989 can project life-threatening hurricane force winds over two hundred miles inland.
 As the storm progresses inland, it can dump a huge amount of rain—sometimes measured in feet.
 The storm may evolve into a frontal cyclone that continues to cause widespread damage.
 The best example of this is Hurricane Camille in 1969—the strongest hurricane ever to make landfall on the continental United States with winds sustained at 190 mph and gusts well exceeding 200 mph—which roared up the Mississippi Valley and eventually exited off the East Coast.
 Camille maintained tropical storm strength as far as Memphis, Tennessee.
 Most hurricanes will diminish in strength rapidly after landfall, reaching tropical depression strength by 48 to 72 hours.
 The main threat from the dying storm is from tornadoes and inland flooding.
 The right-hand quadrant of a hurricane or typhoon (in the Northern Hemisphere, left-hand in the Southern Hemisphere) is most frequently the strong side of the storm.
 This is because the forward motion is added to the counter-clockwise punch of the storm.
 Thus, the right-hand side of the hurricane contains the strong on-shore flow.
 This is where the maximum storm surge flooding, and the greatest potential loss of life, will be experienced.
-After landfall, the friction of the circulation moving over land causes a great deal of turbulence, which results in tornadoes.
+After landfall, the circulation’s motion over land causes a great deal of turbulence, which results in tornadoes.
 These are especially likely in the forward right-hand side of the storm’s path.
-The dying cyclone will dump many inches of rain.
-The lack of access to a warm sea surface results in the death of the tropical cyclone.
-It usually merges into a frontal trough, or dissipates.